On base point freeness for rank one foliations: Introduction

 \subsection{Acknowledgements}

 The first author is partially supported by a Simons collaboration grant.
 The second author is partially funded by EPSRC.
 We would like to thank Fabio Bernasconi, Mengchu Li, Jihao Liu and Jorge Pereira for many useful discussions.
+We would also like to thank the referee for careful reading the paper and for several useful comments.